 Image: Kylie Beutel

-When I decided to enrol in the Special Industry Project (SIP), I had just completed an anthropology field school assignment in Indonesia where I was working with a rural community to develop a sustainable development initiative.
+When I decided to enrol in SIP, I had just completed an anthropology field school assignment in Indonesia where I was working with a rural community to develop a sustainable development initiative.
 Whilst working on this project, tourism continuously arose as a possible driver for development, and yet a lot of the current discourse in their area emphasises how tourism can and has restricted indigenous community’s cultural agency and ownership.
 As such, when I heard about the possibility of working with Twofold Aboriginal Corporation on their Giiyong Festival through the CBE Project, I was intrigued by the converse possibilities of community-led tourism initiatives that not only encourage non-Indigenous people to engage with their cultures, but also how that can be economically utilised to benefit the community themselves.
 One worry I did have for this course though, was how I would fair amongst students who had spent the past couple years developing their business and economic prowess.
 Meanwhile, I had been writing critical papers on the inadequacies of aid programs and measuring trees on Black Mountain.
 That fear was mostly comforted by the fact we were to work in groups with diverse skills and knowledge.
 However, the further we progressed into the course and the project, the more useful my unique academic and cultural backgrounds became, and ultimately the diverse academic backgrounds of my group became the greatest strength to our final project proposal.

 Has SIP influenced your future education and career choices?